jyfletcher/monty/README.md

 ## Status

 Note: This is a collection of code I have had lying around and used on and off for years.
-This repo will slowly grow as I clean up various pieces of it and
+This repo will slowly grow as I clean up various pieces of it and publish.

 ## About